mertdemirozman/bikeshare-project/README.md

 ### What Softwares Do I Need?

-To complete this project, i'll require the following softwares:
+To complete this project, you will require the following softwares:

 Python
 A text editor, like Sublime or Atom